rodrigosv21/Biblioteca/README.md

-Creation of an application for library management
+Creation of a backend application made in nodejs and frontend with the handlebars library for library management.
+With Features:

-Features:
+- Register user.

-- Register books
+- Register books.
-- List available books
+- List available books and information about the registered book such as: author, title, genre and number of pages.
-- Borrow books
-- Return books
+- Edit registered books.
-- Display information about registered books
+- Delete registered books.